About me

 'Pearls on a string'

-ADS: Coronado, Fürnkranz & Rix 2022
+Link: Coronado, Fürnkranz & Rix 2022

 We have identified algorithmically the most prominent ensembles of stars in the solar neighborhood that are clustered in orbit and orbital phase (action-angle) space.
 We then explored the orbit phase distribution of all stars in the same 'orbit patch' as any of these action-angle groups, and discovered that very commonly numerous other distinct orbit-phase overdensities are found on very similar orbits, merely at different orbital phases, like 'pearls on a string'.